wiwa1978/blog-hugo-netlify/content/devops/2021-11-01-Flask_GithubActions_ElasticBeanstalk.md

  * [new branch]      main -> main
 ```

+If all went well, you will see that your local application folder is now also available in the remote repo on Github

 ![flask-basic-beanstalk](/images/2021-11-01-3.png)

 ### Github Actions

+As a next step, let's tackle the Github Actions part.
+You should see the screen below:

 ![flask-basic-beanstalk](/images/2021-11-01-4.png)

+The idea is that Github Actions will look for a certain file (main.yml) in a particular folder (.github/workflows) in your repo.
+When it finds such a file, it will automatically go ahead and execute the actions that are described in that file.
+So how to get that `main.yml` file?

 Click on setup a workflow yourself.
 Next you will see a proposal `main.yml` file from Github Actions.
-Go ahead and commit that file to the main repository.
+For now, it doesn't really matter what is in that file.
+Go ahead and commit that file (using the Github webinterface) to the main repository.
 You will see that this file is being put in a `.github/workflows` folder.

 ![flask-basic-beanstalk](/images/2021-11-01-5.png)

-As a next step, you need to pull the latest changes from Github to your local git repository.
+Right now, your remote git repository has a folder `.github/worklflows` that is not available in your local git repository.
+So as a next step, you need to pull the latest changes from Github to your local git repository.
+One way of doing this is as follows:

 ```bash
 (venv) ~/Flask/Flask-Basic-CICD-GithubActions-Beanstalk ❯ git pull origin main